-Gissa and Edwin’s very intimate wedding is one of these moments, one of these days that will stay in my memories as the sweetest and best event of my year 2016.
+Gissa and Edwin’s elopement in France is one of these moments, one of these days that will stay in my memories as the sweetest and best event of my year 2016.

 Referencing my website in this wild wild internet world is still kind of a mystery for me although I’m trying to work on it more precisely.
 And sometimes, life and fate brings into my life people and event I’ve never thought I would have the chance to live one day.
 I feel very fortunate to be able to meet some precious people and witness lovely moments.